Farama-Foundation/PettingZoo/docs/magent/gather.md

-In gather, the agents must gain reward by eating food or fighting each other.
+In gather, the agents gain reward by eating food.
 Agent's don't die unless attacked.
 You expect to see that agents coordinate by not attacking each other until food is scarce.
+When food is scarce, agents may attack each other to try to monopolize the food.

 Action options: `[do_nothing, move_28, attack_4]`

 Reward is given as:

-* 1 reward for attacking an agent
 * 5 reward for eating a food (requires multiple attacks)
 * -0.01 reward every step (step_reward option)
 * -0.1 reward for attacking (attack_penalty option)